bugsnag/bugsnag-react-native/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Internal consistency with the rest of the library - is there any overlap between existing interfaces and any which have been added?
 - [ ] Usage friction - is the proposed change in usage cumbersome or complicated?
 - [ ] Performance and complexity - are there any cases of unexpected O(n^3) when iterating, recursing, flat mapping, etc?
+- [ ] Concurrency concerns - if components are accessed asynchronously, what issues will arise
 - [ ] Thoroughness of added tests and any missing edge cases
 - [ ] Idiomatic use of the language